Where does your ATAR rank in your state?

 What is a good ATAR score?

-An ATAR of 70.00 is a genuinely good score — it sits at approximately the 50th percentile of ATAR-eligible students, meaning you performed better than half of all students who received an ATAR in your state.
+An ATAR of 70.00 is a genuinely good score.
+It sits at approximately the 50th percentile of ATAR-eligible students, meaning you performed better than half of all students who received an ATAR in your state.
 The ATAR is often misunderstood because it represents two different percentiles simultaneously: your rank within the ATAR-eligible student group, and your rank within the entire school-leaver age cohort including students who did not complete an ATAR pathway.

 Is 85 a good ATAR?
-Yes — an ATAR of 85 places you at approximately the 76th percentile of ATAR-eligible students nationally and in roughly the top 15% of the entire age cohort.
+Yes, an ATAR of 85 places you at approximately the 76th percentile of ATAR-eligible students nationally and in roughly the top 15% of the entire age cohort.
 Is 91 a good ATAR?
 A 91 places you in the top 10% of ATAR-eligible students and opens all but the most competitive course options across most universities.
 What is a good ATAR for university?
 The threshold depends on your target course and institution.
 For general undergraduate admission at most universities, an ATAR above 60 is competitive.
 For selective programmes, 80+ is typically required.
 For medicine, law, and dentistry at Group of Eight universities, 95-99.95 is the effective range.

 State variation matters.
 The same raw performance can produce different ATARs in different states because ATAR is a relative rank within your state's student cohort, not an absolute score.
 An ATAR of 90 in New South Wales (where the student population is larger and academically competitive) is not equivalent to a 90 in a smaller state with different cohort characteristics.
 When comparing ATARs across states, compare the percentile rank rather than the number itself.
 University admissions offices are aware of these differences and adjust cutoffs accordingly.
 UAC, VTAC, QTAC, TISC, and SATAC publish state-specific ATAR distribution tables annually.
+Our Ucat score percentile shows exactly where you rank in the full distribution.

 How ATAR cutoffs vary by course and university

-ATAR cutoffs are the minimum ATAR at which the last offer was made in the previous admissions round — they are not a threshold guaranteeing admission, but the competitive floor from the prior year.
+ATAR cutoffs are the minimum ATAR at which the last offer was made in the previous admissions round.
+They are not a threshold guaranteeing admission, but the competitive floor from the prior year.
 Cutoffs shift year to year based on demand.
 A cutoff of 85 in 2024 may be 83 or 87 in 2025 depending on applications.
 The published cutoff is always last year's data; your offer depends on competition in your specific round.

 The most consistent pattern is the difference between Group of Eight universities and other institutions for the same course.
 For engineering, Go8 universities typically require 85-95, while regional universities and ATN institutions (UTS, RMIT, Curtin, QUT) accept from 65-84.
 For business and commerce, Go8 cutoffs cluster around 80-92, while most other universities accept from 60-79.
 The same qualification, leading to the same outcomes in many careers, is accessible across this entire range.
 An engineering degree from any accredited Australian university produces a registered engineer.
+Our What is a good GPA puts your academic result in a wider context.

 Adjustment factors can effectively increase your competitive ATAR for specific institutions.
 Most universities offer adjustment points (typically 2-5) for students from regional areas, students who attended schools in low socioeconomic zones, and students who achieved strong results in particular subjects relevant to their chosen course.
 At most institutions, the adjustment brings your effective ATAR up to 5 points above your raw score for competitive ranking purposes, making courses that appear 3-4 ATAR points above your raw score potentially accessible.
 Check each institution's adjustment point schedule directly, as schemes differ significantly.